MicrosoftDocs/azure-dev-docs/articles/ux-beta/includes/storage-quickstart-credential-free-include.md

     Azure services can be accessed using corresponding client classes from the SDK.
 These classes should be registered in the *Program.cs* file so they can be accessed via dependency injection throughout your app.

 3. Update your *Program.cs* code to match the following example.
-When the code is run on your local workstation during development, it will use the developer credentials of whatever prioritized tool you're logged into to authenticate to Azure.
+When the code is run on your local workstation during development, it will use the developer credentials of the prioritized tool you're logged into to authenticate to Azure, such as the Azure CLI or Visual Studio.

     ```csharp
     using Microsoft.Extensions.Azure;